socketio/socket.io-website/source/docs/client-api.md

-`path` | `/socket.io` | name of the path that is captured on the server side `reconnection` | `true` | whether to reconnect automatically `reconnectionAttempts` | `Infinity` | number of reconnection attempts before giving up `reconnectionDelay` | `1000` | how long to initially wait before attempting a new reconnection (`1000`).
+`path` | `/socket.io` | name of the path that is captured on the server side `reconnection` | `true` | whether to reconnect automatically `reconnectionAttempts` | `Infinity` | number of reconnection attempts before giving up `reconnectionDelay` | `1000` | how long to initially wait before attempting a new reconnection.
 Affected by +/- `randomizationFactor`, for example the default initial delay will be between 500 to 1500ms.
-`reconnectionDelayMax` | `5000` | maximum amount of time to wait between reconnections (`5000`).
-Each attempt increases the reconnection delay by 2x along with a randomization as above
+`reconnectionDelayMax` | `5000` | maximum amount of time to wait between reconnections.
+Each attempt increases the reconnection delay by 2x along with a randomization factor.
 `randomizationFactor` | `0.5` | 0 <= randomizationFactor <= 1
 `timeout` | `20000` | connection timeout before a `connect_error` and `connect_timeout` events are emitted
 `autoConnect` | `true` | by setting this false, you have to call `manager.open` whenever you decide it's appropriate